 Who is most at risk for radiation-related harm?

 Different types of radioactive elements are associated with different health effects, and all of them increase the risk of cancer.

-- Radon, a radioactive gas, volatilizes into air and is primarily absorbed via inhalation; radon exposure increases the risk of lung cancer.
+- Radon, a radioactive gas, escapes into the air in homes and is absorbed primarily through inhalation; radon exposure increases the risk of lung cancer.